 A marijuana DUI is a serious stain on your record, but it’s entirely avoidable.
 A few simple habits and early preparations can help you stay safe and preserve your reputation.
 They aren’t difficult, but they’re vital for medical marijuana users trying to protect their rights.
+Even though marijuana use is legal in New Jersey for both medical uses and recreational uses, driving under the influence of marijuana is still illegal.

 Take Your Medication at a Regular Time